Frequently Asked Questions

 How can Enketo (Express) work offline?

 The first time you load any Enketo Express survey, a copy of the app and survey are stored in the browser.
 An icon will be shown in the top left of your screen to confirm that it has been stored.
 From that point onwards you can load that survey even when you do not have an Internet connection.
+When an application update is available the cache will automatically be updated when the user is online.

 You can safely shut down your computer and go to the field to collect data.
 Any data you collect will also be stored persistently in the browser.
 Enketo will check regularly to see if there is an Internet connection available and try to upload any records that have not been marked as 'draft'.
 Once the server has confirmed that the data was received successfully, the record will be deleted from the browser storage.